IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Support Teams and Superusers
 ++++++++++++++++++++++++++++

-Support teams that answer questions about their installation of Dataverse should familiarize themselves with the :doc:`getting-started` section to get a sense of common tasks that researchers and curators might be trying to accomplish by using Dataverse APIs.
+Support teams that answer questions about their Dataverse installation should familiarize themselves with the :doc:`getting-started` section to get a sense of common tasks that researchers and curators might be trying to accomplish by using Dataverse Platform APIs.

-Superusers of an installation of Dataverse have access a superuser dashboard described in the :doc:`/admin/dashboard` section of the Admin Guide but some operations can only be done via API.
+Superusers of a Dataverse installation have access a superuser dashboard described in the :doc:`/admin/dashboard` section of the Admin Guide but some operations can only be done via API.

 |Start| A good starting point for both groups is the :doc:`getting-started` section of this guide followed by the :doc:`/admin/troubleshooting` section of the Admin Guide.

 Sysadmins
 +++++++++

-Sysadmins often write scripts to automate tasks and Dataverse APIs make this possible.
-Sysadmins have control over the server that Dataverse is running on and may be called upon to execute API commands that are limited to "localhost" (the server itself) for security reasons.
+Sysadmins often write scripts to automate tasks and Dataverse Platform APIs make this possible.
+Sysadmins have control over the server that the Dataverse installation is running on and may be called upon to execute API commands that are limited to "localhost" (the server itself) for security reasons.

 |Start| A good starting point for sysadmins is "Blocking API Endpoints" in the :doc:`/installation/config` section of the Installation Guide, followed by the :doc:`getting-started` section of this guide, followed by the :doc:`/admin/troubleshooting` section of the Admin Guide.